InCLow-LM/InCLow-LM.github.io/content/_index.md

       text: |
         <br>

         **InCLow** is a research group at [CLCG](https://www.rug.nl/research/clcg/research/cl/members/list-of-members), University of Groningen.
-Our work focuses on (Multilingual) LM, model interpretability, BabyLM challenges.
+We are a thriving team interested in (Multilingual) LM, model interpretability, and efficient training (BabyLM challenges).

         **Opening positions for 4-year PhD are available now!
 See [Here](https://www.rug.nl/about-ug/work-with-us/job-opportunities/?details=00347-02S000B8PP)**